-Mechanics of Pulling – Angle of the Disc and Throwing with Edges
+Mechanics of Pulling – Footwork and Approach

 Why is receiving the pull so important?